 Comparative Media Studies/Writing, MIT

 Naresh Fernandes is the author of Taj Mahal Foxtrot: The Story of Bombay’s Jazz Age.
-He is the editor of Scroll India, which is a very interesting reading source online, worth checking out.
+He is the editor of Scroll India, which is a very interesting publication, worth checking out.

 Learning songs is a fun way to learn a language, and you generally will never forget vocabulary and phrases you learn via songs you enjoy.
 This lecture from Hindi lyricist Ali Husain Mir gives an insightful historical overview of the development of Hindi-Urdu movie songs so you’ll know where to start and how to put it all in perspective.

-Anyone who has studied Hindi for a while knows what a daunting project translating Hindi literature into English should be, especially if you want it to maintain the original appeal of the Hindi.
-So this lecture on 3/27/15 at Boston University should be interesting.
-It’s open to the public; check it out if you can, at 745 Commonwealth Avenue, room 625.
+If you’ve studied an Asian language for a while you probably realize what a daunting task translating Hindi literature into English would be, especially if you want it to maintain the original appeal of the Hindi.
+So this lecture should be interesting: “Translating a Hindi Classic into English Aesthetic, or ‘How Can I Convince Everyone This Novel Is Awesome?”
+It’s at Boston University and open to the public; check it out if you can, at 745 Commonwealth Avenue, room 625 on 2/6/15.

-The HSAI Summer Film Series begins June 27, 2013 with Amar, Akhbar, and Anthony, the campy fun Amitabh Bachchan vehicle that was the first Bollywood movie I ever saw.
-This was Bollywood’s biggest blockbuster of 1977 and also stars Vinod Khanna, and Rishi Kapoor.
+The HSAI Summer Film Series begins 6/27/13 with Amar, Akhbar, and Anthony, the campy fun Amitabh Bachchan vehicle that was the first Bollywood movie I ever saw, and is still one of my favorites.
+This was Bollywood’s biggest blockbuster of 1977 and also stars Vinod Khanna and Rishi Kapoor.
 The other movies in the series are more serious.
-Check out the schedule here.
+Check out the schedule.
 I believe these movies are free and open to the public.